LatinScribe/BetaGoZero/README.md

 prominent when both players are random guessing, which makes sense as playing first should have minimal impact if you have no strategy in the play style.
-We also find that our Tree based AI wins on average more often than a AI that plays randomly, showing that our tree implementation of AI does provide an advantage.
+We also find that our Tree based AI wins on average more often than an AI that plays randomly, showing that our tree implementation of AI does provide an advantage.

 Ultimately, the most challenging component to this project is simply the